-Providing appropriate sensory stimulation for people with Alzheimer’s disease and other forms of dementia has been shown in recent studies to decrease agitation and restlessness, as well as improve sleep.
+Providing appropriate sensory stimulation for Alzheimer’s disease and other forms of dementia has been shown in recent studies to decrease agitation and restlessness, as well as improve sleep.
 These symptoms are very common in most forms of dementia, and certainly in people with Alzheimer’s, so sensory stimulation translates as improved quality of life for the patient as well as for the caregiver.

 Sensory Stimulation for Alzheimer’s and Dementia